Breathe Freely

 What is crystalline silica and silica dust?

 Crystalline silica is a natural mineral found in many materials.
-Cutting, grinding, polishing and trimming materials that contain crystalline silica creates a dust that contains very small particles containing respirable crystalline silica which is commonly known as silica dust.
+Cutting, grinding, polishing and trimming these materials creates very small particles known as silica dust.

-Breathing in silica dust is known to cause serious and often fatal diseases such as silicosis and lung cancer as well as many other health effects.
+Breathing in silica dust can cause serious and often fatal diseases such as silicosis and lung cancer.

 All stone benchtops contain crystalline silica.
-The crystalline silica content in bench tops can vary, but man-made stone bench tops can contain up to 95% crystalline silica.
-When silica dust is released into the air during any dust-creating activity that puts the health of workers at risk.
+The amount of crystalline silica varies but can be as high as 95%.
+When silica dust is released into the air during any dust-creating activity, it puts the health of workers at risk.

 How can silica dust affect your health ?